j-shiels/wdio-reference/README.md

 This project also uses custom test data stored in json files.
 This can be either static or env specific in nature and we have a few utils functions to handle this.

+You should not need to make any changes to this file unless it's expected to be changed for everything.
+Use the Dynamic config in the config folder or use Env config.

 ### Env Config

 Environment specific config is held with json files under the ```test_data/environment``` location.
 We trigger which json file to use based on input from the cmdline when the suite is ran.

 We make use of the yargs module to parse a ```--Env``` argument which is then used to choose the relevant json file.
 A run cmd could look like this: